vnspoj/vnspoj.github.io/_wiki/geometry/oriented-triangle-area.md

 ---
 layout: wiki
 wiki: true
-title: Oriented area of a triangle
+title: "Oriented area of a triangle"
 ---